allfed/allfed-integrated-model/scenarios/README.md

 `fat` and `protein` control whether meeting fat and protein requirements are tracked.

-Finally, `meat_strategy` sets whether feed is prioritized for dairy cows, then to pigs and chickens, then to cattle for beef (`efficient`), or distributed proportionally to present-day ratios of feed (`inefficient`).
+`meat_strategy` sets whether feed is prioritized for dairy cows, then to pigs and chickens, then to cattle for beef (`efficient`), or distributed proportionally to present-day ratios of feed (`inefficient`).

+`nuclear_war_scenario` allows you to apply a nuclear war scenario population and industry loss.
+For now, the industry loss is only applied to crops (loss of fertilizers and pesticides), and is applied irrespective of the value of `crop_disruption`.
+This reduction is applied multiplicatively to the crop production (reduced by nuclear winter effects of not) for each country.